Home » Homemade Sour Milk Biscuits

 Step 2: Cut The Biscuits

-With floured hands, lift half of the dough and fold it into the center.
+With lightly floured hands, lift half of the dough and fold it into the center.
 Then lift the other half of the dough and fold it over the first half.
 Fold in the sides of the dough in the same way.

 Tip: If you don’t own a biscuit cutter you can use the mouth of a cup, or mason jar lid to cut your biscuits.